paulfersi/fork_finder/README.md

 ```

-## Functionalities

-The main view displays the feed with two tabs.
-A **"Friends' Advices"** tab where they can see reviews from users they follow and an **"Explore"** tab where they can see reviews recommended by the app.

-Users can mark the review as "favourite"

-## Tecnologies used
+## Technologies Used

-- python
+- Python
 - Django framework
 - Bootstrap
-- Javascript
+- JavaScript
-- Mapbox (for the geocoding and the maps renderings)
+- Mapbox (for geocoding and map rendering)
--

-Docs for geocoding api: https://docs.mapbox.com/api/search/geocoding-v5/
+For documentation on the geocoding API, visit https://docs.mapbox.com/api/search/geocoding-v5/.